sharonandisi/portfolio-landing-page/README.md

 This a personal programmer portfolio landing page.
 It contains a brief synopsis of the programmer.
 #### By **{Sharon Andisi}**
 ## Description
 {This is a simple website that is a simple programming portfolio landing page that gives a description of who the programmer is a s a person, their skills and attributes and their hobbies.
-Its meant to be practice geared towards building interactive websites in the near future }
+Its meant to be practice geared towards building interactive websites in the near future.
+Here is the link :https://github.com/sharonandisi/portfolio-landing-page.git }
 ##  Setup/installation Requirements
 * Have a functioning up to date Web Browser
 * Have a text editor i.e Atom, Visual Code Basic, Sublime Text etc.